 Am I wrong to perceive this as a threat?
 If diversity had been the guiding principle of faculty selection, Erwin Chemerinsky would not have been hired.
 Neither would Scott Altman.
 Nor many other professors, good or bad.
 And let me tell you right here, if diversity had been the main principle in admissions, I would not be here either.

 Proponents of diversity criteria claim that we should counteract the history of racism and oppression that minorities have faced in this country.
 I agree.
 But let me talk once again as a Jew.
 My parents are first generation Americans.
 My grandparents were forced to flee from Hitler only fifty years ago.
-My great-grandfather was murdered at Auschwitz.
+My great-grandfather was murdered at Treblinka.
 Most Jews can tell you similar stories, some also of murderous pogroms a generation earlier.
 Is my family history really so much better than the diverse people you would favor over me?

 But my point is not that Jews should be considered one of the diversity groups.
 We would still be overrepresented and need to reduce our population.
 My point is that there are many factors that go into every person’s life.
 And to privilege one person over another, merely because of their race or gender or sexual orientation or class or religion, is wrong.
 It defies the principles of equality, and it defies the very dream of Dr. Martin Luther King, that people would some day be judged, not by the color of their skin, but by the content of their character.